Zel322/Kapeng-Barako-Mask-RCNN/README.md

 2. upload the zip file to drive (Colab Notebook folder)

-3. upload the dataset zip file to drive (Colab Notebook folder)
+3. download the dataset from https://drive.google.com/file/d/1pfVNJoSP0Vpqwv5dxIQo2ibfd7Jv_Wmz/view?usp=sharing and upload to drive (Colab Notebook folder)

 4. go to the Colab Notebook (Download and extract dataset and other uploaded files section) and update the fileIDs